Alexperiments/kaggle_jul_2022/README.md

 Tabular Playground Series - Jul 2022

-## Best model so far: BGM for meta labels, MLP (400, 200, 100) for supervised classification
+## Best model so far: BGM for meta labels, BGM classifier and soft voting on ~10 ensambles for the final supervised classification
 ## Public Score: 0.81193

 ## Tasks